 How to layer a Vegan Shepherd’s Pie?

-To layer your Veggie Shepherd’s Pie, first, take 4 mini ramekins or alternatively a large oven-safe glass baking dish if you want to make it in one batch.
+To layer your Veggie Shepherd’s Pie, first, take 4 mini ramekins or alternatively a large oven-safe glass baking dish*or casserole dish if you want to make it in one batch.
 We prefer to use a glass pot as in this way we get to see exactly how the stew is doing in the oven.

 - The bottom layer should be the veggie stew.